-additional provision of servientes (i.e. foot soldiers).
-19 In a handful of entries there are even balliste or ballistarii offered to the army.
-20 The service figures, often recorded as objects to the verb offero - seldom using verbs such as debeo servire, debeo dare in their place - indicate the military force that had to be provided in case the army needed to be mobilised pro auxilio regni.
+&lt;sup>20 Catalogus Baronum, ¶¶ 344 pp. 57-58, 806 p.
+148, 839 p.
+153, 864 p.
+156, 982 to the verb offero-seldom using verbs such as debeo servire, debeo dare in its place-indicate the military force that had to be provided in case the army needed to be mobilized pro auxilio regni.
 This figure was the result of adding up the value of the feuda and an additional figure referred to in the document as augmentum.
-21 The structure of military service as reflected in the Quaternus seems to have rested upon a previously edified structure of tiered tenancy.
-Against the model of the accepted view, which essentially insists on the existence of a comprehensive system of 'feudal' institutions - put forward by Cahen and revised by Jamison - the feuda figures might represent instead the results of a preliminary land or wealth survey held by each tenant.
-On the other hand, the offero figures stand as a speculative total of the military service to be levied by the royal curia from the recorded barons.22 Military services, for example, were apparently levied by the overlords themselves, as is indicated by the fact that the figures of the subtenants' military dues were included in the overlords' final total service.
+The structure of military service as reflected in the Quaternus seems to have rested upon a previously established structure of tiered tenancy.
+Against the model of the accepted view, which essentially insists on the existence of a comprehensive system of "feudal" institutions-put forward by Cahen and revised by Jamison-the feuda figures might represent instead the results of a preliminary land or wealth survey held by each tenant.
+On the other hand, the offero figures stand as a speculative total of the military service to be levied by the royal curia from the recorded barons.
+Military services, for example, were apparently levied by the overlords themselves, as is indicated by the fact that the figures for the subtenants' military dues were included in the overlords' final total service.
 However, thus far, no model has convincingly clarified the existence of two distinct figures, both computed using the milites as units.
-I argue that the register presents instead two distinct
+I argue that the register therefore presents two distinct but overlapping structures in which the given figures express different types of measures for different purposes, whilst using the same unit, i.e., miles.
+Whereas the milites of the feuda appear to reflect a negotiated assessment of each unit's value, the milites that each baron is recorded to have offered must indicate the actual military service of men to be provided to the peninsular royal army.
+For example, despite the fact that numerous feuda on the register p.
+176. These soldiers were most likely crossbowmen; ballista usually translates as crossbow, and ballistarii as something pertaining to crossbows, or artillery.
+Jan F. Niermeyer and Co van de Kieft, Mediae Latinitatis Lexicon Minus (Leiden: Brill, 1976), p.
+79.